birdandhike.com logo

 Middle Oak Creek Trail

-Eventually the Middle Oak Creek Trail runs over a low ridge, passes to the left of a few Utah Junipers, and drops to join the main Oak Creek Canyon Trail (Wpt.
+Eventually the Middle Oak Creek Trail climbs onto and runs over a low ridge, passes to the left of a pair of isolated Utah Junipers, and drops to join the Oak Creek Canyon Trail (Wpt.
 02).

-In this area, there is some confusing multiple trailing (several trails all going the same general direction) and trail junctions, but hiking west towards the canyon, any trail will work.
-In general, the trail passes just to the right of an isolated Singleleaf Pinyon Pine, and then continues to join the Oak Creek Trail a few yards short of the next isolated tree (Utah Juniper).
+This area is confusing (map), as there is some multiple trailing and unmarked junctions with trails going in different directions, but by hiking west towards the mouth of the canyon, any trail will work.
+In general, the trail passes left of the pair of Utah Junipers, passes just to the right of an isolated Singleleaf Pinyon Pine (Wpt.
+12), and then continues to join the Oak Creek Trail (Wpt.
+02) a few yards short of the next isolated Utah Juniper tree.
+The last isolated Utah Juniper tree is near the Knoll Trail junction (Wpt.
+03).

 Middle Oak Creek Trail